yashpathack/Tweeter_Bird/README.md

 # Tweeter_Bird
 C++ Coded Game
-This Game is about A bird who has to Cross the huddles and has To do Keep flying
+This Game is about flapping up a bird between vertical pillars to cross and move forward.